ZhongchenWANG/YouTube-Crawling/README.md

 ## test.py
 Run the test.py file in your terminal.

+## Choose your own preference for crawling settings at the beginning:
+1. 'Please input the file path, input 1 for the default settings:':

 ## Changes to prevent possible crawling failure.
 1. 326 shorlisted companies (500 S&P 500 companies originally) Selection critiera: * Whether there is YouTube channel; * Whether the number of subscribers of the corresponding company is bigger than 1k.
 (The file name is called new company youtube link.csv)
 2. Automatically divide the all 326 companies into 7 groups (Indicating one group for one day, so the crawling frequency is per week).
 50 companies for first 6 days and the remaining 26 companies on Sunday.